leynos/lag-complexity/docs/adr-depth-classifier-onnx.md

 `DepthClassifierOnnx`, exported to ONNX and executed with ONNX Runtime on CPU.
 Commit to a near-term optimization plan (post-training static INT8 quantization; intermediate-layer pooling ablation) and a longer-term **Hybrid** roadmap for increased robustness and interpretability.
-Ship the **Fixed-feature MLP** as a supported fallback under a feature flag.
+Ship the **fixed-feature MLP** as a supported fallback under a feature flag.

 ## 6. Selected architecture — Transformer-ordinal